hvaandres/PcapAnalyzer/README.md

 - Request Type: [Get, Post, Put, Delete]
 - Is Successful: [yes, no]

+In this project, we are utilizing two different AI models for text generation and analysis.
+The setup is as follows:

+## Main Branch: OpenAI

+- On the main branch, the project uses OpenAI's API to generate responses, explanations, and solutions.
+This integration allows the system to process network intrusion detection data and generate detailed reports based on the AI's analysis.

+## Dev Branch: GEMINI (Google's Generative AI)

+- In the dev branch, we are using GEMINI, a generative AI model from Google, to handle the same tasks.
+GEMINI is used for analyzing network packets and generating explanations or security solutions based on the packet data.
+The dev branch allows you to test and compare the performance and accuracy of GEMINI against OpenAI.

 ## Key Features:
 - Packet Inspection: Dive deep into network packets to examine headers, payloads, and other relevant information.